MoldyMacaroniX/dashword.net/_src/pages/author-terms.md

     - Your Geometry Dash profile name
     - The website URL you would like to show on your Author Page
 - All information on your unique Author Page will be displayed publicly on our website.
 You can request changes to your unique Author Page by emailing us.
 All changes must be confirmed by us but you can remove your Author Page at any time.
 In order to get a unique Author Page, you must have at least one Article.
 Courses do not count as Articles.
+- We have the right to publish everything you acknowledge we can publicly share on our website (as described above) to other sources on the internet and to irrevocable public databases, meaning any of this content/information may not be able to be removed from the internet.
+This means that, should you request the deleting of this content/information from our site, we can remove it from our site, but not from the internet or any other third party sources.
+This is required because some of our systems make use of public sources on the internet to operate.
 - You have not shared any email communications with us with anyone else.

 If you would like to make changes to your submission first, please do so before confirming that we can use your Article or Course.